-While government assistance is available for some homebuyers, house deposits tend to be high in Luxembourg at around 20–25% and you’ll also need to factor in additional property taxes (such as registration tax and transcript tax) on top of the purchase price.
+While government assistance is available for some homebuyers, house deposits tend to be high in Luxembourg at around 20–25%.
+You’ll also need to factor in additional property taxes (such as registration tax and transcript tax) on top of the purchase price.

-A capital gains tax is also applicable if you sell your property within two years, which is halved if you sell your property after two years.
-Thus foreigners with shorter term investment plans might reconsider the benefits of buying property in Luxembourg.
+A capital gains tax is also applicable if you sell your property within two years.
+However, this amount halves if you sell your property after two years.
+Thus foreigners with shorter-term investment plans might reconsider the benefits of buying property in Luxembourg.

-As such, around half of foreigners rent accommodation in Luxembourg, and this is reflected in the abundance of apartments available on the rental market compared to family homes.
+As such, around half of foreigners rent accommodation in Luxembourg.
+This is visible in the abundance of apartments available on the rental market in comparison to family homes.

 How to find a property to buy in Luxembourg

 Properties in Luxembourg are generally listed in newspapers and online property portals.
-Most sellers entrust an estate agent to market their home, but you’re unlikely to see many houses with ‘for sale’ signs outside.
+Most sellers entrust an estate agent to market their home.
+You’re unlikely to see many houses with ‘for sale’ signs outside, though.

-Estate agents in Luxembourg must be approved by the Ministere des Classes Moyennes and many are also members of the Chambre Immobiliere du Grand-Duche de Luxembourg.
+Estate agents in Luxembourg must register with the Ministere des Classes Moyennes.
+Many are also members of the Chambre Immobiliere du Grand-Duche de Luxembourg.

 Building your own home in Luxembourg

 With high property prices, some home movers choose to build their own home.
 The process of building your own home follows a similar system to buying an existing property.
-First, you’ll need to find and legally purchase a plot, before appointing an architect or construction company to build the property.
+First, you must find and legally purchase a plot before appointing an architect or construction company to build the property.
 State assistance is also available for buyers who choose to build their own homes, subject to some conditions.
 You can find out more about building your own property here.